 Here is a simple email form that you can plug straight into your website.
 The form contains the basic essential fields.
 You can add or remove fields in the HTML source.
 Notes The client-side form validation is done using jQuery Form Validation plugin (see a detailed tutorial here ).
 On the server-side, this PHP validation library is used.
 It has a subtle jQuery Fade-in animation while submitting the form.
 The form is submitted via Ajax.

 This beginner-level tutorial is about creating forms in Dreamweaver.
 You may be familiar with creating web pages in Dreamweaver.
 This tutorial takes you one step ahead and shows you how to build great interactive forms in Dreamweaver.
-Note: It is easy to create complete forms using Simfatic Forms.
-Visually design the form, get form submissions by email, save submissions to database and more.
 The general working of a web form Before we begin, I would like to get you up to speed with the general working of a form.
+A form is composed of a front-end and a backend.

 An email form can be considered one of the most essential parts of any website.
 When users need to be able to contact you with feedback or questions about your service, a web form can become very handy.
 In this tutorial, you will see how to add an email form into your WordPress website by using the Contact Form 7 plugin.
 Installing the Contact Form 7 Plugin Contact Form 7 is a great WordPress plugin that makes it easy to build your own email forms.

 This article shows you how to create a PHP based email form that supports file attachment.
 The article will also show you how to validate the type and size of the uploaded file.
-Note: It is easy to create complete file upload forms using Simfatic Forms.
-Visually design the form, get form submissions by email, save submissions to database and more.
-No coding required.
-Read more about Simfatic Forms here.
 The HTML form with file upload box The code for an HTML form with a file upload box is given below.
+User can click on the ‘Browse’ button to select the file from his/her local machine. <form method="POST" name="email_form_with_php" action="php-form-action.

 Your requirement is simple; you have created a form and want to get the information submitted in the form via email.
 However, getting this right is not very easy as it sounds.
 This article attempts to clear the misunderstandings that some people used to have about email forms.
-Using Simfatic Forms drag & drop form builder, you can make awesome email forms quickly!
 How to send email directly from your HTML form?
+It would have been a nice feature for a web developer if the browsers let them route the form submission directly to an email address.

 It is a common requirement to have a form on almost any web site.
 In this article, we will create a PHP script that will send an email when a webform is submitted.
 There are two parts to the webform: The HTML form code for the form.
 The HTML code below displays a standard form in the web browser.
 If you are new to HTML coding, please see: HTML form tutorial The PHP script for handling the form submission.